 Labour demands Sunak blocks Johnson’s ‘conveyor belt of cronies’ to the Lords

-The former prime minister has asked multiple Conservative MPs to hold off on their peerage so they don’t trigger by-elections.
+The former prime minister has asked multiple Conservative MPs to hold off on their peerage so they do not trigger by-elections.

 Rishi Sunak is facing calls to block Boris Johnson’s “conveyor belt of cronies” after he proposed several Conservative MPs for peerages but told them to delay accepting them to prevent triggering by-elections.